openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_introduction.md

 Convert a Model in Python: ``convert_model``
 ##############################################

 You can use the Model conversion API in Python with the ``openvino.convert_model`` function.
 This function converts a model from its original framework representation, for example PyTorch or TensorFlow, to the object of type ``openvino.Model``.
-The resulting ``openvino.Model`` can be inferred in the same application (Python script or Jupyter Notebook) or saved into a file using``openvino.save_model`` for future use.
+The resulting ``openvino.Model`` can be compiled with ``openvino.compile_model`` and inferred in the same application (Python script or Jupyter Notebook) or saved into a file using``openvino.save_model`` for future use.
 Below, there are examples of how to use the ``openvino.convert_model`` with models from popular public repositories:

 .. tab-set::